 The solution: Make time to breathe!
 A needs time to plan what they can do to better sell to the buyer, and it needs to be in normal realm of thinking for us to be able to do that, not just mindlessly doing the same thing over and over.
 There’s is always learning to be done, and being less frazzled allows for more time to do that.A #salesperson needs time to plan what they can do to better #sell to the buyer. #SocialSelling Click To Tweet

 Problem #3: Leaving your calendar wide open

-With the way we are connected these days, stuff is constantly popping up in your inbox or on your phone that needs to be done.
+With the way we are connected these days, stuff that can be from your sales manager is constantly popping up in your inbox or on your phone that needs to be done.
 Sure, these things may be important, and you will probably want to address them.
-But if your day is at the whim of whatever is plopped into your lap at that given moment, you’ll find yourself in a constant game of catch-up, and that is not a way to improve your sales performance or be successful in the day-to-day.
+But if your day is at the whim of whatever is plopped into your lap at that given moment, you’ll find yourself in a constant game of catch-up, and that is not a way to improve your or be successful in the day-to-day.

 The solution: Implement time blocking into your schedule.
 Every day when you go into the office, allocate some time to stop and think: “What is the best use of my time today?”
 Put everything that you need to get done on your calendar and stick to it.
 Don’t leave any blank spaces-this opens you up to unexpected tasks that may throw your day off.
 Another tactic you can implement is to stop checking your email first thing in the morning.
 Checking your mail at the beginning of the day puts other people’s priorities in your hands.
 This way events and tasks can’t just pop up and evolve into something that you haven’t planned for.
 Your job is hard enough-you need to get your day in line before you start worrying about others!A tactic to implement is to stop checking your #email first thing in the morning. #Sales #SocialSelling Click To Tweet